Drone and Autonomous Vehicle Tracking at M-Air

 A Space for Robotic Discovery

-M-Air is located next door to the new Ford Robotics Building, which will be completed in 2020 and offers a home to roboticists from across the University to collaborate and contribute to one another’s work, enhancing and accelerating the robotic solutions that can serve society.
+M-Air is located next door to the new Ford Robotics Building, which offers a home to roboticists from across the University to collaborate and contribute to one another’s work, enhancing and accelerating the robotic solutions that can serve society.
 Also in the neighborhood is Mcity, the autonomous driving testing ground, wind tunnels for aerodynamic testing, and water tanks for on and underwater testing.

 The outdoor location allows the group to test algorithms in more realistic environments than can be simulated indoors.
 This includes testing quadrotors in fairly windy conditions and testing ground robots on outdoor surfaces, among others.